jspiel-git/data-explorer/data_analysis.md

 Value: **144**, number of non-NaN examples: 2, mean : 211500.0
 Value: **180**, number of non-NaN examples: 2, mean : 135000.0
 Value: **216**, number of non-NaN examples: 2, mean : 184500.0
-Value: **219**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **219**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **176**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **176**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **86**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **86**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **96**, number of non-NaN examples: 1, mean : 179900.0
-Value: **120**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **120**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **130**, number of non-NaN examples: 1, mean : 180000.0
 Value: **140**, number of non-NaN examples: 1, mean : 135000.0
-Value: **255**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **255**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **150**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **150**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **162**, number of non-NaN examples: 1, mean : 149500.0
 Value: **245**, number of non-NaN examples: 1, mean : 231500.0
-Value: **174**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **174**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **225**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **225**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **23**, number of non-NaN examples: 1, mean : 169990.0
 Value: **182**, number of non-NaN examples: 1, mean : 222000.0
 Value: **196**, number of non-NaN examples: 1, mean : 228500.0
-Value: **323**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **323**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **224**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **224**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **238**, number of non-NaN examples: 1, mean : 194500.0
 Value: **290**, number of non-NaN examples: 1, mean : 262500.0
 Value: **304**, number of non-NaN examples: 1, mean : 394617.0
 Value: **320**, number of non-NaN examples: 1, mean : 143000.0
-Value: **360**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **360**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **508**, number of non-NaN examples: 1, mean : 180500.0
 Value: **407**, number of non-NaN examples: 1, mean : 180500.0